moechaieb/pluginhost/README.md

 Most operations that mutate the plugin map have a version that takes a `TransientPluginMap` as an argument, which allows them to be chained arbitrarily and committed back to the immutable `PluginMap` at the end of the block in a transactional way.

 - **withReadOnlyAccess**: For operations that only need to read from the `PluginMap` without modifying it, `withReadOnlyAccess` is used.
-This method passes a constant reference of the `PluginMap` to the provided function, ensuring that no modifications can occur.
+This method passes a constant copy of the `PluginMap` to the provided function, acting as a read-only snapshot of the plugin host state, which is thread-safe thanks to immer's immutable data model.

 ```cpp
 void PluginHost::withReadOnlyAccess (std::function<void (const PluginMap)> accessor) const {